Aseer-Ahmad/ML-Azure-Capstone/README.md

 - **Primary Metric:** `MSE` (Mean Squared Error), with a goal to `MINIMIZE`.
 - **Compute Target:** A pre-configured `AmlCompute` cluster.

-The best run from the HyperDrive experiment achieved an MSE of **2.248** with the following parameters:
+The best run from the HyperDrive experiment achieved an MSE of **2.248** with the following optimized parameters:
 - **n_estimators:** 100
 - **max_depth:** 4
 - **min_samples_split:** 4